esmerek/terrific-zebra-dadb5/content/pages/services.md

       > The goal is to turn data into information, and information into insight.

-      We focus on the real added values.
+      We assist in rethinking processes and creating a basis for application modernization.
+By purposefully reflecting on existing processes and information, we realign the insights into the existing business data.

       [Request](https://terrific-zebra-dadb5.netlify.app)